CarrieLongYing/Pair-trading/README.md

 Thus we can believe that when their price differen become large, it will converge eventually

-## Novel method to construct pairs
+## An advanced method to construct pairs
 - The problem of the traditional method: the two stocks move so close that they would barely diverge and we would have very few investment oppotunities

 #### Novel idea: